 So, with a refresh-rate fo 120Hz, ultra-fast and powerful CPU and GPU, along with the huge battery, any gamer would make the right choice of investing in an iPad Pro.
 You even have a full-fledged notebook if you invest in some extra accessories like the famous magic keyboard.

-The new iPad Air 4th Gen was revealed on the last week of October and thus so far has got nothing but good impressions.
+The new iPad Air 4th Gen was revealed in October 2020 and thus so far has got nothing but good impressions and comes with specs to rival those of the iPad Pro.

 The Liquid Retina display at 10.9 inches looks better than ever, with 1640 x 2360 resolution.
 The color tones and reproduction are spot-on, vivid colors enhance every experience, regardless if it’s just watching Netflix shows or gaming on the tablet.

-Being an affordable version of the Galaxy Tab S6 (which we believe is the best Samsung tablet for gaming but comes with a steep price), the Galaxy Tab S6 Lite does not sacrifice performance for price.
+Being an affordable version of the Galaxy Tab S6 the Galaxy Tab S6 Lite does not sacrifice performance for price.

 The S-Pen that comes along with the tablet is also a great addition and a feature for this prince range, besides the pretty decent octa-core Exynos 9611 processor and the 4GB of RAM which help you carry out every tasks from gaming to work without any performance issues.